Stagecoach bus driver drove through level crossing

 Doyle, of Haven Close, Exeter, admitted driving the double-decker carelessly at the Hele and Bradninch crossing.

-Exeter magistrates fined him £350 and put eight points on his licence.'Scared and frightened'
+Exeter magistrates fined him £350 and put eight points on his licence.

 The court heard Doyle failed to recognise the warning signals and drove across the track 15 seconds before the Paddington to Penzance service passed.